RaulMacintosh/Avalia-o-de-algoritmos-de-ordena-o-em-ARM-e-x86/README.md

 To run C++ codes on BeagleBone Black you will need a cross-compiler to generate the binary code for ARM.
 On the Terminal, write this code "sudo apt-get install g++-arm-linux-gnueabihf".

-To generate the binary ARM o need to go to the directory of your code on your computer writing this code "cd /your_directory".
+To generate the binary ARM you need to go to the directory of your code on your computer writing this code "cd /your_directory".
 Now run the following command "arm-linux-gnueabihf-g++ -o program_name program_code.cpp" If your compilation was succeeded, you can send the binary ARM to the BeagleBone Black.
 Run this command "sshpass -p 'temppwd' scp program_name debian@192.168.7.2:~"

-Now you can run the code on BeagleBone Balck.
+Now you can run the code on BeagleBone Black.
 Enter on your board Operational System and run the app using "./program_name"

 ## Testing the algorithms
 ***